Apoorva14396/ES6-Documentation/README.md

 <h1> Getting Started</h1>

 <h2>What is ES6?</h2>
 It is a Scripting Language.
-ES6 brings many new feature like concept of classes, template tags, arrow functions etc. ...
-All of the popular javascript libraries and frameworks like Node.js, ReactJS follow ES6.</br>
+ES6 brings many new feature like concept of classes, template tags, arrow functions etc. All of the popular javascript libraries and frameworks like Node.js, ReactJS follow ES6.</br>

 <h2>1. let & const</h2>
 <h3>Let keyword</h3>
-It is block scope.</br>
+-It is block scope.</br>
-We cannot declare one keyword two times.</br>
+-We cannot declare one keyword two times.</br>
-We can just declare the keyword without any initialization.</br>
+-We can just declare the keyword without any initialization.</br>

 for eg: </br>
 let j,</br>